piranna/WebAssembly-uploader/README.md

-# WebAsembler-uploader
+# WebAssembly-uploader
-Checker and uploader of WebAsembler code to wasmcpu
+Checker and uploader of WebAssembly bytecode to [wasmcpu](https://github.com/piranna/wasmcpu)